isomerpages/mlaw-cmc/_partner-with-us/5b-list-of-appointed-cmc-mediators.md

 List of Appointed CMC Mediators
 ---

-<p style=text-align: justify">The CMC Mediators are appointed by the Minister for Law for a 3-year renewable term.
+<p style="text-align: justify">The CMC Mediators are appointed by the Minister for Law for a 3-year renewable term.
 The appointed mediators are bound by the Community Mediation Centres Act (Cap 49A), the Mediators Code of Conduct and CMC’s policies and standing instructions.</p>

-<p style=text-align: justify">The following is the current panel of appointed mediators in alphabetical order:-</p>
+<p style="text-align: justify">The following is the current panel of appointed mediators in alphabetical order:-</p>

 Mr Abdul Haris Madon<br>
 Mr Alexander Santhosarajan s/o Singhamuthu<br>